influxdata/docs-v2/content/telegraf/v1.21/data_formats/input/prometheus-remote-write.md

 {{% note %}}
 If you are using InfluxDB 1.x and the [Prometheus Remote Write endpoint](https://github.com/react-monaco-editor/react-monaco-editor/) to write in metrics, you can migrate to InfluxDB 2.0 and use this parser.
-For the metrics to completely align with the 1.x endpoint, add a Starlark processor as described [here][]
+For the metrics to completely align with the 1.x endpoint, add a Starlark processor as described [here](https://github.com/influxdata/telegraf/blob/master/plugins/processors/starlark/README.md).

 {{% /note %}}

 ### Configuration